 2) Build audience segments and a targeting strategy

 In order for any marketing strategy to be successful, it is essential that you understand your audience.
 You need to know who your audience is, where they hang out.
-Their needs and problems, and other vital information.
+You also need to be aware of their needs and problems, and other vital information.

-Once you have your business objectives, digital goals, KPs, and targets set.
-You need to start creating clearly defined audience segmentation by developing audience or buyer personas.
-A buyer persona should represent your ideal customer.
-And be based on accurate data to ensure that the marketing strategy is going in the right direction.
+Once you have your business objectives, digital goals, KPIs, and targets set, you need to start creating clearly defined audience segmentation by developing audience or buyer personas.
+A buyer persona is a representation of your ideal customer based on accurate data.
+By understanding your buyer persona as well as the buyer journey, you can ensure that the marketing strategy is going in the right direction.

 Using fundamental characteristics and attributes like age, job role, income, and more, a good buyer persona should dig deep into a buyer’s central challenges and serve as the core for your company’s digital strategy.

 By understanding the buyer’s goals and the types of challenges they face, you can figure out the campaign’s theme.
-The keywords you need to use, and your social media outreach strategy.
+You can also identify what keywords you need to use, and your social media outreach strategy.
 The theme is used as the foundation for any form of content creation.
 Likewise, keywords can be used to enhance the impact of content with target audiences.
 Finally, your social media strategy channel strategy provides an understanding of where the target audience exists in the digital space.

-Buyer personas are designed to articulate your company’s problems for specific types of personas.
-Your target consumer’s emotional, lifestyle, and informational needs.
-Their media and platform preferences and the perceptions they might have about the business/brand as a whole.
+Buyer personas are designed to articulate your consumer’s emotional, lifestyle, and informational needs.
+A buyer persona also highlights their media and platform preferences and the perceptions they might have about the business/brand as a whole.
 When defining target audiences, you need to go into as much detail as possible.
-For each persona, you also need to create a clear value proposition.
+You also need to create a clear value proposition for each persona.

 3) Outline Your Channels

 Once you’ve set a budget, in addition to identifying goals, you’ll be ready to review the right platform for your campaign.
 First, you need to look at what you can afford.
-While every campaign could benefit from a highly placed ad campaign or ads on multiple channels.
-You need to decide whether it will be instrumental to your success and whether you can afford it.
+Every campaign could benefit from a highly placed ad campaign or ads on multiple channels.
+Be that as it may, you need to decide whether it will be instrumental to your success and whether you can afford it.